Gomboc-AI/actions/terraform/scan/README.md

 ### Secrets

-Currently a Gitihub actions secret is required.
+Currently a Gitihub PAT is required and stored as a Github actions secret.
+This is to allow a push to the Github repo.
 Create an actions secret of `GH_TOKEN` or similar.
 Note: Github doesn't allow actions secrets with `GITHUB_` in the name.

 ### Bring it all together